Digital Nomad Life in Spanish Wells, Bahamas

 What do people appreciate most about the culture in Spanish Wells?

 "Expats in Spanish Wells appreciate the friendly and welcoming nature of the local community.
 They love the relaxed and laid-back lifestyle that is a stark contrast to the hustle and bustle of city life.
 The local culture is rich in history and traditions, which expats find fascinating and enjoyable to learn about.
 They also appreciate the safety and security of the area, as Spanish Wells is known for its low crime rate.
 The local cuisine, particularly the seafood, is another aspect that expats rave about.
-Lastly, the natural beauty of the surroundings, including the pristine beaches and clear blue waters, is something that expats in Spanish Wells cherish," remarked one foreigner who made the move to Spanish Wells.
+Lastly, the natural beauty of the surroundings, including the pristine beaches and clear blue waters, is something that expats in Spanish Wells cherish," said one expat in Spanish Wells.

 What do people find most challenging about the culture in Spanish Wells?